-Circuit breakers that participate in a distributed UFLS or UVLS scheme are excluded from the tripping requirement, but not from the circuit test requirements; since the circuitry must be tested at least once every 12 years and the circuit interrupting device need not be tested then this effectively makes this a 12 year requirement.
+Distribution circuit Circuit breakers that participate in thea distributed UFLS or UVLS scheme are excluded from the trip testingtripping requirement, but not from the circuit test requirements; since the circuitry must be tested at least once every 12 years and the circuit interrupting device need not be tested then this effectively makes this a 12 year requirement.
 There are many circuit interrupting devices in the distribution system that will be operating for any given under-frequency event that requires tripping for that event.
-A failure in the tripping-action of a single distributed system circuit breaker will be far less significant than, for example, any single Transmission Protection System failure such as a failure of a Bus Differential Lock-Out Relay.
-While many failures of these distributed system circuit breakers could add up to be significant, it is also believed that many circuit breakers are operated often on just fault clearing duty and therefore these circuit breakers are operated at least as frequently as any requirements that appear in this standard.
+A failure in the tripping-action of a single distribution distributed system circuit breaker will be far less significant than, for example, any single Transmission Protection System failure such as a failure of a Bus Differential Lock-Out Relay.
+While many failures of these distributiondistributed system circuit breakers are operated often on just fault clearing duty and therefore the distributionthese circuit breakers are operated at least as frequently as any requirements that might have appeared appear in this standard.

-The dc control circuitry also includes each auxiliary tripping relay (94) and each lock-out relay (86) that may exist in any particular trip scheme.
-If these devices are electro-mechanical components then they must be trip tested.
-The PSMT SDT considers these components to share some similarities in failure modes as electro-mechanical protective relays; as such there is a six year maximum interval between mandated maintenance tasks unless PBM is applied.
+The dc control circuitry also includes each auxiliary tripping relay (94) and each lock-out relay (86) that may exist in any givenparticular trip scheme.
+These If these devices are electro-mechanical devicescomponents then they must be trip tested.
+The PSMT SDT considers these devicescomponents to share some similarities in failure modes as electro-mechanical protective relays; as such there is a six year maximum interval between mandated maintenance tasksunless PBM is applied.